zyd5csi8/Tableau-10-Desktop-QA/README.md

 - Understand how to find Upper and Lower forecasting margins

-- how to change confidence level
+- How to change confidence level

 https://onlinehelp.tableau.com/current/pro/desktop/en-us/forecast_how_it_works.htm